BioloGRuiz/Assignment-Answers_Bioinfo_Progamming_Challenges/Assignment_4/README.md

 **$ ruby assignment4.rb ./BLAST_databases/arabidopsis_th.fa ./BLAST_databases/s_pombe.fa**

-## WARNING: since the computation time needed to perform the search for all ortholog pairs is quite high (up to 2 hours!), it is recommended to use the following command instead:
+## WARNING: since the computation time needed to perform the search for all ortholog pairs is quite high (in principle it should take a couple of hours, but in my case the execution of the code was always interrupted after several minutes, without any apparent reason), it is recommended to use the following command instead:

 **$ ruby assignment4_test.rb ./BLAST_databases/arabidopsis_th.fa ./BLAST_databases/s_pombe.fa**